407 Johnston St., Lafayette (Map) - 234-8226

 Daily: Lunch and Dinner

 Twin Dragon may be in the corner of a blink-and-you'll-miss-it strip mall, but that isn't a reason to overlook it.
 Food is served on real plates and not automatically in Styrofoam containers (unless of course it's to go).
 Here you can sub brown rice for white or fried, too.
 Enjoy the amazing dumplings you can try fried or steamed and the sweet salty sauce they come with, or the shrimp in lobster sauce.
+The hot and sour soup is an inspiration.
 Open until 10 p.m. for your late-night Upper Lafayette cravings, or order online with its easy-to-use ordering system.

 THE RIVERFRONT www.riverfrontla.com